jakubgajewskicode/Portfolio-Example-Media-360px-to-1920px-Float/README.md

 # CSS Case Study : Portfolio example [@Media 360px to  1920px ,Float]

-Portfolio is a simple page where I use:
+Portfolio is a simple page where I used:

 - @Media orientation: landscape and portait in order to fix problems with a imgs and text